jaidev3/SHEIN-Project/Read Me/README.md

 # <span style="color:red"> Welcome Here!</span>

+Hello Readers,<br>
-Hello Bloggers.
-Firstly I welcome you to the My First Blog with First Construct Week Project of Masai School. <br> In this Blog I am going to share our journey and our learning experiences In this <br> First Construct week project.
-This Project is our First construct week project an we give a name to our project called SHEIN Preoject. <br> I hope you will the enjoy reading….
+Firstly we are welcoming you to the our First group project in our 1st Construct Week of Masai School. <br>Here we are going to share our journey and our learning experiences In this First Construct week project.<br> This Project is our First construct week project an we give a name to our project called SHEIN Preoject. <br> I hope you will enjoy the reading….

 # <span style="color:red"> About Website: </span>

-- [SHEIN](Shein.com) is E commerce website which sells ready-made clothes products online. <br> Through this website we can order any clothes of men and women are available in the website.
+- [SHEIN](Shein.com) is an international B2C fast fashion e-commerce company.
+The company mainly focuses on women's wear, but it also offers men's apparel, children's clothes, accessories, shoes, bags and other fashion items.
+SHEIN mainly targets Europe, America, Australia, and the Middle East along with other consumer markets.
+The brand was founded in October 2008, and since then it has upheld the philosophy that "everyone can enjoy the beauty of fashion."
+Its business covers more than 220 countries and regions around the world.

 # <span style="color:red"> Tech Stack Used: </span>

-- We used Html5,CSS,Java Script and local-storage for building this Project <br> .We also used tools like GitHub for collaboration of our project, <br> Slack & Zoom as means of a communication channel.
+- We used Html5,CSS,JavaScript and local-storage for building this Project. <br> We also used tools like GitHub for collaboration of our project,Slack & Zoom as means of a communication channel.

 # <span style="color:red"> Details of Tech stack used: </span>

-## HTML5:
+HTML5:

 It is used to build the basic structure of the website.
 All headings, Paragraphs, links, forms, etc. were structured by HTML.